Patrickrgt/Accrue-Take-Home/README.md

 API routes can be accessed on `http://localhost:3000/api/hello`.
 This endpoint can be edited in `pages/api/hello.ts`.
 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as API routes.

 This project utilizes an environment variable to switch the API URL, making it flexible for different deployment environments.
+The environment file is only here for testing reference.
+I would never push out an enviornment file in production.

 ## Integration of ChatGPT in Workflow